 In a nutshell, online video gets eyes.
 More than any other social media content, video is the go-to means of getting the word out.
 And not just on brand sites or YouTube (still the reigning champion of online video) — people are consuming content across multiple channels, including Instagram, Facebook, TikTok, Vimeo, Snapchat… the list goes on, with new apps or channels consistently being added.
 Considering the fact that most every person has a video player in their pocket (thanks to smartphones), this comes as no great surprise.
 What may be surprising, however, is how much people are consuming.
 According to Smart Insights, the average person will spend 100 minutes every day watching online video (for comparison, this is a 19% increase over 2019, which stood at 84).
 While this sizable uptick can partially be attributed to the pandemic pushing more people online, that’s not the only reason — video is quick, video is easy.
 Everyone has a camera, and editing is simpler than ever.
 Video is everywhere.
 Know what else should be everywhere?
 You.

 Want to know the biggest WHAT of Brand Engagement?
 Be Everywhere.
 (In fact, whenever thinking of Brand Engagement, or B.E., think Be Everywhere!)
-2020 found most everyone cloistered at home.
+The past two years found many cloistered at home.
 We were working, shopping, dining, going to school, exercising (or not exercising), watching new movies, binging new shows, checking out new music… everything from home.
 And, in order to stay top-of-mind with their consumers, that’s where most of the brands turned their focus.
 Now, people are massively on the move, with an estimated half of all Americans expected to take a trip in the next three months, according to NBC News.
 This is a literal 180… from being quarantined at home to being out and about.
 You need to be in all of those places.
 Or, better yet, be everywhere.
 Commit to expanding your branding to account for mobility, sure, but also factor in how your brand is engaging and when it is engaging.
 Think of someone sitting at home looking for how-to videos rather than reading the included instructions — come on, we’ve all done it!
 Or someone quickly swiping through their social feed while waiting for their latte.
 Or someone running on a treadmill at the gym.
 Or another pumping gas before heading to work.
 Now, consider that those are all the same person.
 YOUR person.
 YOUR consumer.
 Talk to them.
 Engage with them, no matter what they’re doing or when.
 That’s being everywhere.